shelbyspees/two-hnys/README.md

 - should have the same interface as Libhoney
 - but also should have two Libhoney objects

-I don't even need to do that metaprogramming bullshit because it's just a has-a relationship lololol!

-This is so sweeeet.

 HA GOT IT.

 ![Raw data view in Honeycomb shown in two browser windows with the same event timestamp in two separate datasets](https://p-81fa8j.b1.n0.cdn.getcloudapp.com/items/d5uWKReB/Image%202020-07-20%20at%206.27.33%20PM.png)